seanox/devwex/development/README.md

   Later versions do not support the Java 5 binary format.
 - Write the code so that it finds more patterns for compression in zip format
   This sounds strange, but it is possible, if similar code passages have a comparable structure, it can be compressed better.
-  as an example: `a <= 0` has no advantage for length and size, but uses a general pattern for values smaller than 0, which then frequently used, improve the compression rate, albeit very slightly -- but it adds up.
+As an example: `a <= 0` has no advantage for length and size, but uses a general pattern for values smaller than 0, which then frequently used, improve the compression rate, albeit very slightly -- but it adds up.
   Similar effect, have code passages that are always structured the same way.
 - Each import and method costs space, so always think carefully
 - Use as many board means of API as possible, but only official java (and javax)